kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 ```
 * Arguments: None

-* Note: this function builds up the matrices for the dielectric and performs RCWA.
+* Note: this function builds up the matrices for the dielectric [Fourier transform] and prepare for RCWA.
+This function does not solve RCWA.

 ```lua
 IntegrateKxKy()